Answers to your questions

 Anyone age 13 and up who cares about their health and that of their family, their environment, and their community—and wants it to be sustainable.

-- Registration form for ongoing research projects
+- Registration forms for current research projects

 Depending on your needs, your collaboration with PULSAR can take many forms.
 Whether it’s a strategic partnership (sharing expertise and resources for the benefit of the participating parties), sharing best practices or visibility, or a financial support arrangement, PULSAR is always looking for ways to collaborate.
 Interested?
 Contact us so we can talk about it!